-- 1. High School graduate or the equivalent Applicants with equivalency certificates must meet minimum requirements set by North Carolina.
+- High School graduate or the equivalent Applicants with equivalency certificates must meet minimum requirements set by North Carolina.
 A high school certificate is not an acceptable substitute for the diploma. - 2.
-Complete an RCC Admissions Application. - 3.
+Complete an RCC Admissions Application.
+There is no application fee. - 3.
 Transcripts of all previous education Obtain official transcripts of credits earned from all secondary and post-secondary schools attended.
 Transfer credits from accredited institutions allowed when applicable.
-In cases where high school students have not completed their final course work, they shall have their school submit a transcript showing work through the first semester of their senior year as soon as possible after the semester has ended, and a supplementary transcript showing graduation at the close of school.
+Official transcripts should be mailed or hand delivered in an envelope sealed by a representative of the institutions(s) attended.
+(No faxed copies will be accepted)